Complexity

 • the value of a collection through lookup with a variable, number, or string as the key

-• the return value of a procedure call without arguments
+• the return value of a function / method call with 3 arguments maximum

 Reasoning: